What are Sticky Prices? A Guide to Price Stickiness

 There are several reasons why sticky prices may occur:

 - The cost of repricing goods.
-This situation is unlikely in e-commerce, however, as price changes can occur quite often; still, you should be prepared for this factor.
+This situation is unlikely in e-commerce, however, as price adjustment can occur quite often; still, you should be prepared for this factor.

 - Misinformation about the market: for example, unreliable sources or poor collection and analysis of information.